webix-hub/gitbook-webix-jet/details/views.md

 * Data

-Data collections can be created inside a method, if you need to process the data before loading and don't want to create additional modules for that.
+Data collections can be created inside a method if you need to process the data before loading and don't want to create additional modules for that.

 #### JetView Methods